gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 <PROJECT ROOT>/sfm/sfm/supervisor.d that can be copied to streamsample.conf and edited to
 include the relevant pathnames, so that it can be run and managed using supervisord.

-Streamsample currently generates around 1 GB worth of tweet data per day, so it is important to plan storage capacity accordingly.
+Streamsample currently generates 2 GB worth of tweet data per day (roughly 2.2-2.5 million tweets), so it is important to plan storage capacity accordingly.

 To run manually and view streaming output to the console: